ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 44:55 [[start:2695670][end:2705270]] Here, the neural processes can be understood in terms of simulating the epistemic origin seen in reading and other language related activities.

-45:07 [[start:2707610][end:2720170]] So, to conclude, we have seen comprehensive understanding of active inference, inactivism and their interplay in shaping social cognition behavior.
+45:07 [[start:2707610][end:2720170]] So, to conclude, we have seen comprehensive understanding of Active Inference, inactivism and their interplay in shaping social cognition behavior.
 [[start:2721150][end:2732510]] We have explored various philosophical perspectives such as the enactive affordance based perspective, the helmholtzium Beijing model, and highlighted their contribution to understanding our social interactions.
 [[start:2733010][end:2741806]] We've explored deep temporal models as a potent computational tool for modeling complex time dependent patterns in social cognition, such as in language.
 [[start:2741838][end:2753350]] As well, we've discussed the role of mirror neurons, emphasizing their potential centrality in continuously updating internal models of the environment and their significance in social cognition.

 45:55 [[start:2755690][end:2761590]] We discussed potential future directions for research if you are interested in these topics.
-[[start:2763210][end:2766382]] So, here, the interplay between active inference and activism.
+[[start:2763210][end:2766382]] So, here, the interplay between Active Inference and activism.
 [[start:2766466][end:2773290]] Computational models, like deep temporal models, give us a multidimensional view of social cognition and agency.

 46:14 [[start:2774190][end:2782590]] It broadens the scope of research, but also brings us closer to our goal of understanding the complex cognitive and social phenomena.